phoe/cafe-latte/README.md

 Seriously, though, this library is not yet documented or complete; take a look at the unit tests if you really need to see how to use the various constructs provided here.

+## License

+AGPLv3.
+(Unless you are @easye, at which point it's whatever license suits you the best.)

 ## Roadmap

 * [X] Dynamic variables